chrisludovice/SFDX_hCaptcha/README.md

  ```ruby
  <script src='https://www.hCaptcha.com/1/api.js' async defer></script>
   ```
-Note: *Since in LEX, js is not automatically served from hcaptcha's server, it's your job to update it periodically.* :shipit:
+Note: *Since js is not automatically served from hcaptcha's server in LEX, it's your job to update it periodically.* :shipit:

 **Step 4: Add the hCaptcha Widget to your component / vfp** <br/>
  a.
 Add this HTML code where you want to show the hCaptcha button, for example inside a case form. <br/>